 Consent searches are the bane of the Bryan-College Station criminal defense attorney.
 Next to our client’s confession, the biggest headache for defense lawyers is a consent search.
 In the same way police are trained to obtain incriminating statements before Miranda warnings become necessary, law enforcement’s first-line attack in a criminal investigation is persuading suspects to consent.
 Whether it’s searching an automobile, obtaining a DNA sample, or searching a suspect’s home, the police are handy at convincing the uninformed to waive their constitutional right to a search based on probable cause.
+But did the person giving consent have the authority to consent?

 Actual and apparent authority to consent were recent issues we litigated in a suppression hearing.
 The voluntariness of the consent was not in question.
 Nor had the search exceeded the consent’s scope.
 Rather, the bone of contention was whether the person providing police permission to search had the authority to consent.
 Some facts will help place the case into context.